mchatzis/VisUAL/README.md

 # Disclaimer

 The project that can be found in this branch is not entirely mine.
 It was part of a group project for university.
-It has been uploaded as a whole so as to be complete.
+It has been uploaded as a whole for the sake of completeness.

 ### ABOUT THE PROJECT AND MY EXPERIENCE